RedHatInsights/ccx-notification-service/docs/configuration.md

 ## Service Log configuration

-Service Log configuration is in section `[service-log]` in config file
+Service Log configuration is in section `[service-log]` in configuration file

 ```
 [service_log]